zoumengguang/bankcrawler/README.md

 For more detailed usage, please refer to the [Scrapy documentation](https://docs.scrapy.org/en/latest/index.html).

+## Troubleshooting
+- If your log has messages that say "Connection refused", you most likely do not have the Splash server running on a spider that utlizes SplashRequests.
+To do so, install Docker if you haven't already, and run `docker run -p 8050:8050 scrapinghub/splash`.

 ## Required Modules and Dependencies
 - Python 3.6+
 - Scrapy 1.8+